RenaudDev/RenaudGagne/content/post/4. Sort Email Automatically/index.md

 ---
 title: Sort Your Email Automatically Using Filters
 description: Get '#OneGoodIdea' today by reading this blog.
-All of that in 300 characters or less.
+All of that in 200 words or less.
 Today we talk about sorting your inbox automatically using filters.
 date: 2020-10-23
 draft: false
 slug: sort-your-email-automatically